-Not to miss is the experience of an overnight cruise on a traditional junk style boat.
-Sailing the calm waters on board such floating mini-hotel is an adventure in itself.
+Not to miss is the experience of an overnight cruise on a traditional junk-style boat.
+Sailing the calm waters on board such a floating mini-hotel is an adventure in itself.
 We did just that — booked an overnight stay in a colonial-style suite, with plush fittings and a balcony overlooking the misty waters as the boat sailed along the karst cliff islands.

-The cruise offers an opportunity to dine in a cave, an impromptu “restaurant” with very impressive roots: homo sapiens lived here over 64 thousand years ago, leaving behind piles of freshwater snail shells—evidence that the unusual Halong Bay rocks not always have been flooded with sea water.
+The cruise allowed us to dine in a cave, an impromptu “restaurant” with very impressive roots: early humans lived here over 64 thousand years ago, leaving behind piles of freshwater snail shells—evidence that the unusual Halong Bay rocks not always have been flooded with seawater.

 Good to know

 Various guides talk about the “crystal clear” water of Halong Bay, but this is not quite true.
-Growing industries of Vietnam leave their footprint on this beautiful corner of the world.
-So does smog from China, affecting transparency of the air.
+The growing industries of Vietnam leave their footprint on this beautiful corner of the world.
+So does smog from China, affecting the transparency of the air.
 Combined with frequent cloud cover in Halong this makes sunny and clear days a rarity here.